box2ai-robotics/joycon-robotics/README.md

-# Joycon-Robotics: Nintendo Switch Joy-Con for Robotics
+# Joycon-Robotics: Convenient and low-cost one- and two-arm teleoperation systems for robots

 ## What's New?

+- **April 1, 2025**: More new updates coming in [bocon](https://github.com/box2ai-robotics/bocon)

 - **February 24, 2025**: Added support for [Robosuite](https://github.com/box2ai-robotics/robosuite-joycon) controller